Hitomi Yaida: 2001

 The second UK Single, "Darling Darling", was released on January 1, 2000, at a special live appearance in London.
 Building on the success of "I Like 2", this release again featured remixes of her Japanese tracks with English lyrics to appeal to the UK club market.

 Between the period January 15 – February 20 she was hospitalised because of exhaustion.
 During which, "I'm Here Saying Nothing" was released in Japan (entering at number 4) and "Darling Darling" reached number 1 in the UK club chart.

 She graduated from Kansai University with a degree in French language and literature on March 19, starting her first official Japanese tour on the 21st (the seven date 'I'm Here...' tour) followed immediately by live appearances in Liverpool, Manchester, Aberdeen, Glasgow and London.

 On return from the UK, The First Reflection DVD was released (April 25) along with her first book release saikinnoyaiko (April 27).
 This was then followed by 9 additional dates for the 'I'm Here...' tour of Japan.

 Her 4th single, the double A side "Look Back Again/Over the Distance" was released on June 27 entering the charts at number 3.

 August saw the 'Hitomi Yaida Summer Festival Sound of Clover' tour (4 dates) and an appearance at the London Astoria.

 The 5th single, "Buzzstyle", was released in September followed by live acoustic dates in October.

 Candlize, the 2nd album, was released in Japan on October 31.
 It entered the charts at number 1 and achieved enough sales to be certified Platinum.

 The 'Hitomi Yaida Candleyes' tour, to promote this release, saw her playing 11 dates during November and December – during which her first live performance DVD/VHS was released (Hitomi Yaida 2001 Summer Live Sound of Clover).

 Yaida finished 2001 in the Osaka Dome with her first Countdown performance – 'Countdown Live 2001–2002'.
-The Countdown events, held on December 31, are live concerts that culminate in the traditional counting down of the seconds to midnight and the beginning of the new year.
+The Countdown events, held on December 31, are live concerts that culminate in the traditional countdown of the seconds to midnight and the beginning of the new year.